-Thanks to the generous support of our donors, the NAMA Foundation is happy to offer a variety of scholarship programs to help NAMA members, their employees and families pursue continuing education opportunities within the industry and beyond.
+Thanks to the generous support of our donors, the NAMA Foundation is proud to offer scholarships to support workforce development in the convenience services industry.

 NAMA Scholars Program

-In support of NAMA’s goal to be the premier knowledge source for the vending and refreshment services industry, the NAMA Foundation is pleased to offer a scholarship program designed exclusively for senior-level NAMA members and their employees interested in broadening their industry knowledge and leadership skills through NAMA’s education programs.
+In support of NAMA’s goal to be the premier knowledge source for the convenience services industry, the NAMA Foundation is pleased to offer a scholarship program designed exclusively for senior-level NAMA members and their employees interested in broadening their industry knowledge and leadership skills through NAMA’s education programs.

 Each year, the Foundation will awards three (3) scholarships to the NAMA Executive Development Program (EDP) at Michigan State University.